Rules - 2001

 Additionally, DEA is attempting to reduce the financial burden of registration.
 On December 1, 1999, DEA published a Notice of Proposed Rulemaking (64 FR 67216) which proposed a reduction in application fees for registration and reregistration of manufacturers, distributors importers and exporters of list I chemicals.
 DEA proposed a registration fee of $326 and re-registration fee of $171.

-- Two commentors requested clarification regarding the registration of importers which distribute List I chemicals.
-These commentors inquired as to whether multiple registrations are required for importers which distribute.
+- Two commenters requested clarification regarding the registration of importers which distribute List I chemicals.
+These commenters inquired as to whether multiple registrations are required for importers which distribute.
 Pursuant to 21 CFR 1309.22(b), "a person registered to import any List I chemical shall be authorized to distribute that List I chemical after importation, but no other chemical that the person is not registered to import."
 Therefore, an importer is not required to obtain multiple registrations to distribute a List I chemical, as long as the only List I chemical distributed is imported material for which the person is a registered importer.

 - One commentor stated that its red phosphorus is distributed in a thermoplastic encapsulated form and requested that such mixtures be exempted.
 It is apparent to DEA that such material is considered a "chemical mixture".
 Chemical mixtures are currently exempt from regulatory provisions of the CSA such as recordkeeping, registration and import/export requirements.
 On September 16, 1998 (63 FR 49506) DEA proposed regulations pertaining to the regulation of mixtures containing any of 34 listed chemicals.
 That notice proposed criteria for the determination of whether a chemical mixture shall qualify for automatic exemption from CSA regulatory controls.
 The NPRM was published to implement CSA requirements that only those chemical mixtures identified by regulation be exempt from applicable regulatory controls.
 Additionally, the NPRM defined an application process by which manufacturers may apply for an exemption for chemical mixtures that do not qualify for automatic exemption.